andrewgbliss/api-data-store/README.md

 });
 ```

-# Using a in memory custom storage driver
+# Using an in memory custom storage driver

 ```
 import axios from 'axios';